Avishti/41189-My-Reflection-Portfolio/My Reflective Portfolio.md

 Fisher’s theorem allows for the combination of models in regards to the replicator models and lets variation play a role in adaptation of systems.
 In this theorem, Fisher states that higher variance is equal to faster rate of adaptation, but less variation reduces errors.

-*The following questions were not answered as there was not much group work.
-There were not many activities to engage with (mostly listening) this week.
-In the next weeks they will be answered as the semester and classes progress further.*
-#### What are (my/the) perceived strengths and weaknesses that I have observed?
-#### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
-#### What would I do better next time and with what anticipated results?
-#### What theory proved to be useful and why?
-What have I learnt from this?

 # *Week 8: STUVAC*

+# *Week 9: Reflecting on group work*

+Throughout week 9 it has been very busy with the Pre-Submission due.
+There was a lot to do so organisation was key for the completion of the task.

+### *What are (my/the) perceived strengths and weaknesses that I have observed?*

+The strengths that I found during the pre-submission task are my ability to be organised and on track.
+I would create a layout/outline for all of the answers so they can be answered correctly with the required detail.
+I also saw myself with good leadership skills to make sure everything was completed ahead of time and I had proofread all content.
+A weakness that I discovered was at times my group struggled with communication.

+### *What were the challenges I have encountered/observed and how well (did I/my team) handle them?*

+The challenges my team faced was not being able to be on group calls altogether.
+Due to the online nature of classes, many of our schedules did not align so having group meetings was difficult.
+To combat this issue, my team and I called in groups of two at a time with any important or key notes we had, would be written into the shared document we created.

+### *What would I do better next time and with what anticipated results?*

+Next time I would learn more about Github and Jupyter Notebook as I struggled to use them with the pre-submission.
+Learning more about these programs my group will be able to have more complex models and new skills to enhance the final report.